once and you should see the words "ROBOFORTH OK" displayed.

 EXIT - leaves the entire word if executed- i.e. effectively jumps

 WARNING: All control loops are implemented using conditional short jump machine instructions.
-This means there is a maximum distance between IF and THEN etc. of 255 bytes (approximately 127 words).
+This means there is a maximum distance between IF and THEN or BEGIN and UNTIL etc. of 127 bytes (approximately 63 words).
 If exceeded the system will crash.

 DLOAD (filename) - loads file of FORTH text to edit buffer then